Shirley Armitage

 Shirley Armitage is a fictional character from the British ITV soap opera Coronation Street.
-Played by Lisa Lewis, the character appeared for a period of six years between 1983 and 1989.
+Played by Lisa Lewis, the character appeared for a period of five years between 1983 and 1989.
 Shirley became the programme's first regular black character.
 Shirley Armitage was a machinist at Baldwin's Casuals.
-From 1988 to 1989, she lived with Curly Watts in the shop flat but left the area when they split up.
+From 1988 to 1989, she lived with Curly Watts (Kevin Kennedy) in the shop flat but left the area when they split up.
+The character was met with a mixed reception from viewers due to her mixed-race relationship with Curly.